NeuroLuke/bonnspatialmemorylab/content/study/index.md

     content:
       slides:
       - title: Study on spatial memory
         content: 'Thank you very much for your interest in our study on spatial memory!
-Please send us an email to make an appointment at a date and time that works best for you.'
+Please send us an email to make an appointment at a date and time that works best for you. | verhaltensstudiebonn@gmail.com'
         align: center
         background:
           image: